A cute Cockapoo and rabbit sound like the perfect combination of pets, but will they get on together like best friends

 Give your dog plenty of encouragement and praise him when he is doing well.
-In this way, he will soon understand that making friends with your rabbit is a good thing that it is worth doing.
+In this way, he will soon understand that making friends with your rabbit is a good thing worth doing.

 Leaving Them Alone for the First Time

 If things go well in the first meeting, then this is a good moment to leave them alone together for a short period.
 Try and slip out silently and without causing a fuss.

 However, in other cases, it can take a few meetings before you feel ready to leave the room.
-Each pair of animals is different and you will need to judge their progress as you go along.
+Each pair of animals is different, and you must judge their progress as you go along.

-When you leave them alone for the first time you will want to stay close by so that you can keep a close eye on how they are getting on.
-If there are any signs of nervousness from either animal then you will want to be ready to go back and calm them both down quickly.
+When you leave them alone for the first time, you will want to stay close by to keep an eye on how they are getting on.
+If there are any signs of nervousness from either animal, then you will want to be ready to go back and calm them both down quickly.

 You can expect your Cockapoo to have more energy than the rabbit and to carry on having fun and exploring for more time.
-If the rabbit appears to be getting tired or wants to be alone for a while then you should take the chance to separate them for the time being.
+If the rabbit appears tired or wants to be alone for a while, then you should take the chance to separate them for the time being.

 If the dog shows a lack of interest in his new buddy, then this simply means that the initial interest has passed and that everything is ok with the pair of them.

-Once you are completely satisfied that your new pets are going to be fine together then you will be happy leaving them alone.
-This may take some time and you will want to be absolutely sure before taking this step.
+Once you are completely satisfied that your new pets will be fine together, you will be happy leaving them alone.
+This may take some time, and you will want to be sure before taking this step.

 What If There Are Problems

-It is possible that your dog and rabbit have problems together.
-Being chased or harassed by a dog can have a serious effect on a rabbit’s health, so it is a matter that can’t be ignored.
+Your dog and rabbit may have problems together.
+Being chased or harassed by a dog can seriously affect a rabbit’s health, so it is a matter that can’t be ignored.